 e) the Documentation;

-The Client acknowledges and agrees that the Solutions (as defined within the SLA) shall be, and contain, Supplier’s sole liability and the Client’s exclusive remedies in respect of any failure to provide the Services in accordance with the Agreement.
+g) Good Industry Practice.
+The Customer acknowledges and agrees that the Solutions (as defined within the SLA) shall be, and contain, Supplier’s sole liability and the Customer’s exclusive remedies in respect of any failure to provide the Services in accordance with the Agreement.

-5.1 The Client shall:
+3.1 The Customer shall:

 a) follow Supplier’s instructions and in accordance with the Documentation for access to the Tenant and use of the Software;

-b) ensure that the Tenant is accessed and the Services are used properly by Users in accordance with Supplier’s instructions and the Documentation;
+b) ensure that the Tenant is accessed and the Application Services are used properly by Users in accordance with Supplier’s instructions and the Documentation;

-c) train its Users to use the Services, including by completing (and requiring them to complete) the training in the Learning Management System;
+c) train its Users to use the Application Services, including by completing (and requiring them to complete) the training in the Learning Management System;

-d) make available to Supplier such information as is required to enable Supplier to perform the Services; and
+d) make available to Supplier such information as is required to enable Supplier to perform the Application Services; and

 e) provide Supplier with all necessary co-operation in relation to the Agreement.